-I am an Assistant Professor and Benjamin Lippincott Chair in Political Economy in the Department of Political Science at the University of Minnesota, Twin Cities.
+I am an Assistant Professor in the Department of Political Science at the University of Minnesota, Twin Cities.

-I received my Ph.D. from the Department of Political Science at Emory University in 2016 (where I worked with the incomparable Jennifer Gandhi) and I received my B.S. from the University of Michigan in 2010.
+I received my Ph.D. from the Department of Political Science at Emory University in 2016 and I received my B.S. from the University of Michigan in 2010.
 I was born and raised in Royal Oak, Michigan.

 office: 1472 Social Sciences Building